-NOTE: If HgbA1C is elevated between 5.6% and 6.4%, refer to Nutritionist or Primary Care Physician for prediabetes education and counseling.
-If HgbA1C is 6.5% or greater, refer patient to PCP for evaluation and follow c.
-All individuals will be tested for HIV using the opt-out approach.
-Consent is inferred unless patient declines testing.
-If HIV positive, collaborate with HIV Program to obtain CD4 T-cell count, then refer to consulting physician.
+NOTE: If HgbA1C is elevated between the 5.7% and 6.4% (Pre-Diabetes), refer to nutritionist or Primary Care Physician for prediabetes education and counseling.
+If HgbA1C is 6.5% or greater (Diabetes), refer patient to PCP for evaluation and treatment.